highmobility/hmkit-fleet-v2/gradle/deploy-process.md

         - omit `useAutomaticVersion=true` to set a specific version in gradle dialog
     - **manually**
         - update version in `$projectRoot/gradle.properties` and push tag manually
         - create a release in GitHub.
 Package is pushed to OSSRH staging automatically.
+- now release is created after action completes.
 - close and release manually in OSSRH staging.

 ## Make a test release locally to staging